09Raghu09/A1_projects/Datascience/Time_series_prediction/README.md

 # Forecast the outbreak

 Machine learning models are calibrated using publicly available data sources like the WHO health report.
 Time series forecasting can be framed as a supervised learning problem.
-Other than model-

 The forecasting is performed using pythons numpy and sklearn libraries.
 At first, the data is downloaded.
 Since no data points are missing no preprocessing is performed with the exception of